chakra1/aws/README.md

 3. Download ZIP or clone the repository in a local directory.
 Extract the ZIP and add the folder ‘lambda_KFH_2_DynDB.py’ with its all contents to a separate deployment ZIP package (e.g. ‘lambda_KFH_2_DynDB.zip’) to be uploaded into AWS Lambda function

-To find how to manually create the deployment ZIP package, please check here.
+To find how to manually create the deployment ZIP package, please check [here][https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html].

 4. In the AWS Lambda screen, create a Lambda function (e.g. `lambda_KFH_to_DynoDB`) and upload the deployment package ZIP (e.g. ‘lambda_KFH_2_DynDB.zip’).